isomerpages/pa-corp/_about-us/About Us.md

 *   Fulfil our Hopes, and
 *   Treasure our Memories

-Read more on the explanation of the [Vision for the Community](https://www.pa.gov.sg/docs/default-source/others-documents/about-us-doc/vision-for-the-community.pdf) (10KB, PDF).
+Read more on the explanation of the [Vision for the Community](/files/About%20Us/vision-for-the-community.pdf)

 ### Our Mission

 To Build and to Bridge communities in achieving One People, One Singapore

-Read more on the [PA Mission](https://www.pa.gov.sg/docs/default-source/others-documents/about-us-doc/pa's-mission-statement.pdf) (170KB, PDF).
+Read more on the [PA Mission](/files/About%20Us/pa's-mission-statement.pdf)

 ### Our Motto